lucasmauro/network-search/README.md

 You may compile the project by running `go build` from the root directory, which will generate a binary file called `network-search`.

-It is also possible to invoke Go and run the project with `go run main.gp [ips|name-servers] --host github.com`.
+It is also possible to invoke Go and run the project with `go run main.go [ips|name-servers] --host github.com`.